Arson Attorney in Alexandria, VA & Washington, D.C.

 The classification of the felony is dependent on the facts and circumstances of the crime.
 The maximum prison sentence is life in prison and the maximum fine is $100,000.
 The maximum punishment is reserved for worst-case scenarios, but it does exemplify the gravity of this offense and the need for an experienced criminal defense attorney.

 Arson not only damages property, but it puts people’s lives at risk.
 That means the government will do all it can to prosecute and win a conviction.
 Contact S.L.
-England, PLLC either online or at (202) 759-2333 if you want a strong defense against the arson charges laid against you in Washington, D.C. or Virginia.
+England, PLLC either online or at (202) 759-2333 if you want a strong defense against the arson charges laid against you in Washington, D.C. or Alexandria, VA.

 “I highly recommend S.L.England!”- Karina Alvarado